bootdotdev/blog/content/python/best-python-resources.md

 ## [RealPython](https://realpython.com/)

 They’ve got lots of free tutorials, from basics to super specific, advanced topics.
-One thing I really like about RealPython’s content is that they’ve organized their free tutorials into “learning paths,'' so while the giant list of topics may feel overwhelming, you can read through them in chunks by picking a few learning paths.
+One thing I really like about RealPython’s content is that they’ve organized their free tutorials into "learning paths,'' so while the giant list of topics may feel overwhelming, you can read through them in chunks by picking a few learning paths.

 They have tons of [quizzes](https://realpython.com/quizzes/), mostly focused on Python fundamentals.
 A lot of them line up with one of their learning paths.
 It’s a great way to validate your knowledge acquisition, and they’re free!